Learning Optimal Strategies for Temporal Tasks in Stochastic Games: Introduction

 \section{Introduction}

-We consider the problem of learning optimal strategies for formally specified tasks in zero-sum turn-based stochastic games (SGs).
-SGs are natural extensions of Markov decision processes (MDPs) to systems where an adversary can affect the outcomes of the actions to prevent performing the given task \cite{shapley1953,filar2012}.
-SGs can model many sequential decision making problems where a given task needs to be successfully performed independently from the behavior of an adversary \cite{neyman2003}.

-Linear temporal logic (LTL) \cite{pnueli1977} offers a high-level language to formally specify a wide range of tasks with temporal characteristics.
-For instance, the agent tasks ``first go to the living room and then go to the baby's room'' (sequencing), ``if the battery is low, go to the charger'' (conditioning) and ``continuously monitor the corridors of a building'' (repetition) can be easily specified using LTL.
-Control synthesis directly from LTL specifications in stochastic systems has been an attractive topic as it provides safe and robust strategies that are correct-by-construction and thus has been widely studied in robotics and cyber-physical systems (e.g., \cite{bacchus2000, karaman2008, kress2009, bhatia2010, yordanov2011, wolff2012, ulusoy2013}).
-Such approaches, however, require a complete model~of~the~system.
+Linear temporal logic (LTL)~\cite{baier2008} provides a formal specification language that can be used to express many control tasks with temporal objectives, such as safety, sequencing, conditioning, and repetition.
+For instance, majority of robotics tasks can be expressed as an LTL formula (e.g., \cite{kloetzer2007,kress2009,kloetzer2010,chen2012,lahijanian2012,ding2014}) such as path planning task where the objective includes ``first go to the entrance and then go to the workspace'', ``if the battery is low, go to the charger'', and ``continuously monitor a particular region while avoiding the danger zones''.~Due~to~this expressiveness, automatic controller synthesis from LTL specifications has been widely studied in the control community (e.g., \cite{fainekos2009,kress2009,kloetzer2010,chen2012,lahijanian2012,ding2014,jiang2004,tabuada2006,kloetzer2008,wongpiromsarn2012,yordanov2012,liu2013,zamani2014}).
+However, such synthesis approaches require a model operational environment can be specified a priori, which is mostly impracticable as modern autonomous systems are being deployed in more complex and stochastic environments.

-The common situations where the agent does not know the system/environment model in advance have motivated the use of reinforcement~learning (RL) to design controller strategies for LTL tasks for MDPs.
-Examples include model-based approaches such as \cite{fu2014,brazdil2014}, which learn a model of the environment or require the topology of the environment; model-free methods crafting reward functions directly from the specifications expressed in a fragment of LTL \cite{li2017,icarte2018,degiacomo2020} or from the acceptance conditions of the automata derived from the specifications \cite{sadigh2014,hasanbeig2019,camacho2019,hahn2019,oura2020,bozkurt2020}; and shielding approaches \cite{alshiekh2018,bouton2019}.
-All these focus on learning in MDPs and do not consider adversarial environments where another agent may take actions to disrupt performing the given task.